sethidc/2ptetris/README.md

-# 2 Player Tetris - HTML/CSS/JS Refactor
+# 2 Player Tetris - HTML/CSS/JS

 This is a 2-player Tetris game implemented in HTML, CSS, and JavaScript.
 It allows two players to play Tetris side-by-side on the same screen, with mechanics for sending garbage lines to the opponent.